3D Design Software | Tools & Free Resources | Autodesk

 3D DESIGN SOFTWARE

-Used by architects, engineers, and other professionals, 3D CAD provides an extra dimension to precisely visualize and share designs.
+Used by architects, engineers and other professionals, 3D CAD provides an extra dimension to precisely visualise and share designs.

-3D modeling—using software to creating 3D models—is used broadly across many industries to visualize, simulate, and render graphic designs.
+3D modelling – using software to create 3D models – is used broadly across many industries to visualise, simulate and render graphic designs.

 Virtual reality (VR) replaces the real world with a simulated one in 3D, transforming a 2D design into an interactive, immersive digital model.

-Manufacturers and product designers use 3D graphic design programs to design products, automobiles, factories, buildings, and industrial equipment.
+Manufacturers and product designers use 3D graphic design programmes to design products, cars, factories, buildings and industrial equipment.

-BIM (Building Information Modeling) is a 3D model-based process that helps professionals more efficiently plan, design, construct, and manage buildings and infrastructure.
+BIM (Building Information Modelling) is a 3D model-based process that helps professionals more efficiently plan, design, construct and manage buildings and infrastructure.

-Generative design uses computer algorithms to make thousands of optimized designs, along with the data to prove which designs perform best.
+Generative design uses computer algorithms to make thousands of optimised designs, along with the data to prove which designs perform best.

-CAD/CAM uses computer software to both design a product and program manufacturing processes, specifically, CNC milling and machining (US site).
+CAD/CAM uses computer software to both design a product and programme manufacturing processes, specifically, CNC milling and machining.